jojo157/learning-platform/README.md

 ![Form validation message](static/images/readme_images/formVal.png)

 A registered user can login to their profile by providing the registered username and password.
-This data is securly saved in the MongoDB database and upon login request the entered values are checked.
+This data is securely saved in the MongoDB database and upon a login request, the entered values are checked.
 If they match the database data, the user is logged in, if incorrect the user is given a warning message.
 If user is still having difficult they can contact the site admin, who will be able to reset their password.

 ![Unsuccessful login attempt](static/images/readme_images/login.png)

-> I want to be able to easily naviage the site, ensuring I can acess the desired content with ease.
+> I want to be able to easily navigate the site, ensuring I can access the desired content with ease.

-Upon login, a user is automatically redirected to the libray page where all the articles are present.
+Upon login, a user is automatically redirected to the library page where all the articles are present.
 All pages contain a navbar with navigation links that will redirect a user to their desired location.
-If a user tries to naviate to a resource that doesnt exist.
+If a user tries to navigate to a resource that doesn't exist.
 A custom 404 page will be displayed with a button to return to home page.

 ![General user Navaigation Bar](static/images/readme_images/userNav.png)